 - Cooking utensils with open flames, exposed heating coils, flammable liquids or flammable compressed gases, or those that use cooking greases are not allowed: this includes but is not limited to grills used indoors, deep fryers, single burners, etc.

-- Open element appliances, such as space heaters, immersion or kerosene heaters, hot plates, broilers, ovens, or electric skillet/fry pans, Pizzazz pizza ovens, etc.
+- Open element appliances, such as space heaters, immersion or kerosene heaters, hot plates, broilers, ovens, or electric skillet/fry pans, crock-pots, Pizzazz pizza ovens, air fryer, insta pots (or similar), coffee pots with an open heating element, etc.

 - Standalone freezers (deep/chest freezers)